AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Time slowed enemies take 8% bonus Total DMG for 4s.
-Triggering it again resets the duration. | 5 For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG | 5
+Max SP +30. | 5
-When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10
+Valkyries who use cannons, pistols, blades, and fists deal 6% more Total DMG. | 5 When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10

 !!! note
-    Effective for 6.2.
+    Effective for 6.2 2nd Half.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: